RoLBester/RoLBester/README.md

   Full-stack AI education platform built with **React/TypeScript** (frontend), **Python (FastAPI/Flask)** + **MongoDB** (backend), and **Meta Llama 2 via Hugging Face** for question-answering and personalised learning recommendations.
 Shows experience with **LLM integration**, **REST APIs**, and **data-driven learning features**.

 - **[LLM Chatbot Testing Tool (Design Stage)](https://github.com/RoLBester/automated-testing-software)**
-  Concept and early design for a Python toolkit that runs prompts from **CSV/Excel** through multiple LLM chatbots (e.g. HKChat + Perplexity), captures outputs, and will later use an **LLM-based evaluator** to automatically mark each test as **PASS/FAIL** based on expectations.
+  Ongoing project for a Python toolkit that runs prompts from **CSV/Excel** through multiple LLM chatbots (e.g. HKChat + Perplexity), captures outputs, and will later use an **LLM-based evaluator** to automatically mark each test as **PASS/FAIL** based on expectations.

 - **[AI Content Marketplace Prototype](https://github.com/RoLBester/content-marketplace)**
   Small **Flask**-based prototype of an AI-assisted content marketplace, with endpoints to upload content and (planned/initial) AI-powered summarisation and tagging.
 Focused on building simple, clean **REST APIs** and experimenting with AI for content workflows.